johowoo/FitnessAPP/README.md

 (when delete all exercises)✔️
 * white screen in calendar✔️
 * avoid duplicated exercise when adding exercise sets from CustomWorkout ✔️
+* white header when clicking back in stackNavigator ✔️